McLaren Technology Centre: Extension

 Planning permission for an extension to the McLaren Production Centre was granted in 2016.
 This "applied technology centre" will include "an aerodynamic research facility, workshops, research and development space, offices, meeting rooms, teaching and training space, vehicle preparation and assembly spaces, together with terraced car parking and two car park decks, cycle parking, a replacement helipad, and service areas."

 Sale

 On 20 April 2021 New York Stock Exchange-listed REIT, Global Net Lease (NYSE: GNL), announced that they had agreed to acquire the McLaren Group Headquarters in a sale-leaseback transaction for £170 million.
 The transaction was expected to close in the second quarter of 2021 and included a 20-year, NNN lease with no landlord obligations.
 The McLaren Group is said to have pursued the sale-and-leaseback deal to help deliver a financial boost, as it allows it to capitalize the expansive facility in Woking and then reinvest that money into the core operations of the company.
+In December 2025 Global Net Lease entered into an agreement to sell the McLaren Campus for £250 Million.
+In a 2026 interview with The Race Business, Zak Brown confirmed that McLaren has since purchased the McLaren Technology Centre back from Global Net Lease.